CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ### `apply_new_admin`
 !!! description "`PegKeeper.apply_new_admin():`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `future_admin` of the contract.

     Function to apply the new admin of the PegKeeper.

     Emits: `ApplyNewAdmin`

-    !!! note
-        The changes can only be applied by the designated `future_admin`, and only if the deadline has not yet passed.

     ??? quote "Source code"

-        ```python hl_lines="1 6 19"
+        ```python
         event ApplyNewAdmin:
             admin: address